daniel5151/AC8E/README.md

 If this code isn't :100: *idiomatic* Rust, cut me some slack :smile:

+#### Update:

+At this point, AC8E is working, and is (as far as I can tell) accurate.
+It's definately not the best CHIP-8 emulator out there, but it's mine, and hey, that's pretty cool.

+I might revisit AC8E, refactor it a bit, add a non-terminal based renderer (SDL?), but for now, i'm just going to let AC8E sit.

+Check out **THOUGHTS.md** if you'd like to read my reflections on the project.

 ### How To Run

 `cargo build --release` for a nice, optimized executable.
 Then, just `./target/